jtwebman/typejson/source/index.md

 Another example would be a type like `"id": "string?"`.
 It would be an id type and could use your own code to set what that is suppose to mean.
 The `?` is talked about down below as being a nullable type.
 This would allow you to have a Maybe ID so the create request could leave off the id but the response would return it with the id.

 If you define your own type you can also include parameters after the name, like the decimal type, using `:` to separate each one.
 So if you wanted to make your own limited string length type you could define it this way `"lstring:int": "string"` and then when using it on a property like `"email": "lstring:255"` the parser would give you the parameter 255 as an `int` and you could make sure the string wasn't longer.
+Think of this as a function type.

 ## Nulls